cuba-platform/translations/README.md

 Now you have the set of `messages_zz.properties` files which you can copy into your project as explained above.

-We would appreciate it if you could send us your translations to include to the repository!
+We would appreciate it if you could send us your translations to include in the repository!

 ## Credits